 Proposals may concern books and documents in any field as long as the primary focus is the physical object (in whatever form) as historical evidence.
 Potential fellowship topics include studies in the history of book production, publication, distribution, reception, or reading; the history of collecting or bibliographical scholarship; and the tracing of a work’s textual history or the establishment of its text from the extant witnesses.
 Projects that incorporate the application of digital methodologies to the study of books and documents, and their texts, are also encouraged.

 Please note: these fellowships do not support projects of enumerative bibliography (i.e. the preparation of lists).

 The awards are limited to current UVa students, that is, students who will be continuing their graduate studies at UVa in the following fall semester.

-All awarded Fellows are expected to spend at least two months doing research in the UVa Library or in other research institutions.
+All awarded Fellows are expected to spend at least two months doing research in UVa Libraries.

 For information about the program and an application, click here.

 Questions about the Battestin Fellowships should be sent to Anne Ribble at email@example.com.